Cray-HPE/sat/docs/man/_sat-format-opts.rst

         Reverses the sorting order.

 **--sort-by HEADING**
-        Sort by the selected heading or comma seperated list of headings.
+        Sort by the selected heading or comma-separated list of headings.
-        Can also accept a 0-based column index or comma seperated list of 0-based column indexes.
+        Can also accept a 0-based column index or comma-separated list of 0-based column indexes.

 **--show-empty**